 An increase in megapixel count has the potential to increase image noise, as smaller pixels are usually less light-sensitive.
 However, Olympus has mostly managed to avoid this pitfall, as the E-M10 IV's images contain similarly low levels of image noise to those from the Mark III, and indeed the APS-C Fujifilm X-T200 for that matter.
 Sony's A6100 doesn't fare quite so well, with its images containing noticeably more noise at higher ISOs.

-Whether you’re a smartphone enthusiast looking to make the jump to a ‘proper’ camera, you want to capture high quality family snaps, or you’re simply searching for a lightweight camera to take with you on your travels, the Mark IV could be the perfect camera for you.
+The fact is, whether you’re a smartphone enthusiast looking to make the jump to a ‘proper’ camera, you want to capture high quality family snaps, or you’re simply searching for a lightweight camera to take with you on your travels, the OM-D E-M10 Mark IV could be the perfect camera for you, even now, four years on from its original launch.